 - Add the lamb pieces, and sear them to get some browning on all sides.

 - Add the washed and drained basmati rice to the pot.
 Gently stir to coat the rice in the spices, onion and lamb mixture.
-Add in the cumin (and 7 spices, of using) and pour in the warm lamb broth.
+Add in the cumin, garam masala (or char masala) and pour in the warm lamb broth.
 Salt to taste.

 - Bring the rice and broth to a boil.
 Once the rice is boiling and the water is touching the surface of the rice, place the sealed pocket of carrots and raisins on top, then reduce the heat to low.
 Cover the pot tightly with a lid and cook for 15–20 minutes, or until the rice is tender and the liquid is absorbed.
 Avoid stirring during this process to prevent breaking the rice grains.